ajalt/clikt/docs/pages/advanced.md

 fun main(args: Array<String>) = Tool().subcommands(Foo(), Bar()).main(args)
 ```

-Which alows you to call the subcommands like this:
+Which allows you to call the subcommands like this:

 ```
 $ ./tool ba